raghunayyar/savingprivatenuts/code.md

 ## Coordination

 #### Nilay, Raghu, Mai-Khanh
 The whole team met twice a week, about two-three hours each time, to discuss progress, what each team managed to do since the last meeting, and future tasks.
-On another hand, the programming team (Nilay, Raghu and I) constantly talked with each other in order to divide the work between us so as to not overlap, and check each other’s work when a task was done to validate everything.
+On another hand, the programming team constantly talked with each other in order to divide the work between us so as to not overlap, and check each other’s work when a task was done to validate everything.
 We used github and trello for project management.

 ### Features that were not kept:

+**Nilay**
 - Old sankey (colors and nodes names)
 - Color-pairing sankey and pc (old colors)
 - Clickable links (instead of nodes)